MicrosoftDocs/azure-devops-docs/docs/boards/backlogs/filter-backlogs-boards-plans.md

 	![Filtered list disables other features](../queries/media/filtered-list-based-on-tags.png)

-2. To apply a sub-filter, choose another tag.
+2. To apply a subfilter, choose another tag.
 You filter successively by choosing from the set of tags that appear in the filter tag bar.
 To start your filter process over, choose All to show all tags.

 3. To show all items, choose All or choose the Tag filter image on backlog and queries pages filter icon to turn filtering off.